Type of Precast: Architectural precast and CarbonCast® Insulated Wall Panels

 The bold design statement clearly denotes a new image for Roosevelt, and also creates a scintillating backdrop to the famous Louis Sullivan-designed, Romanesque Revival Auditorium Building, which has been home to the University since 1945.
 Connecting in four places, the $110 million Wabash Building allows more breathing room in the Auditorium Building, much needed large and lecture size classrooms, office space, and a new home for the Real Estate School and College of Business.

 Due to the relationship of the small site and the required 415,000 square feet of program, the design team offset Wabash’s core, expressing it in architectural precast on the north façade.
 In homage to Louis Kahn’s servant-served concept, this approach allowed maximum possible spans for large, uninterrupted gathering spaces in the lower floors of the tower.
-The building is one of the few Chicago skyscrapers that will have LEED Silver Certification or better.
+The building is one of the few Chicago skyscrapers with LEED Gold Certification.

 The tiered northern elevation is a study in massing as well as integration of form and materials.
 It suggests the development of the students it houses, moving from a blank slate at the base, through a series of elegantly coffered panels, to the top where punch windows provide views of the northern lakefront expanse.

 "The architectural precast is a spine for the building, chosen as a solid mass for the glassy, prism box," says Hrubec.
 Enclosing the elevators and other functional spaces, the cladding gradates upward from a dark gray at the base.
 The coloring pays homage to the Auditorium Building and its very dark granite topped by light granite.